MaximilianKr/metalinguistic-prompting/README.md

 ```

 *Note*: revision `main` corresponds to the main branch / final checkpoint.
 Check one of the [HuggingFace Pythia Model Cards](https://huggingface.co/EleutherAI/pythia-70m-deduped) for details on how to access different (earlier) checkpoints.

+*Note 2*: In theory, quantization also works for Pythia models and the code is implemented (see equivalent [instructions](#quantized-model-either-4bit-or-8bit) below for OLMo models).
+However, in its current form, loading Pythia checkpoint shards is very slow (see [ToDo](#todo)).

 ### NEW: HuggingFace / OLMo